 Recent studies south of the park also suggest that fire on the summer ranges of migratory moose is partially responsible for the population decline.
 The population of moose that uses burned areas is declining more rapidly than the portion of the population that forages in unburned areas.

 Predation of moose calves by bear and wolf populations may be continuing to limit population growth, but the low pregnancy rates of Greater Yellowstone moose suggest limits set by food availability.
 Longterm studies suggest that North American moose populations tend to erupt, crash, and then stabilize for a time.

 Montana has noted a state-wide decline in moose populations.
 Moose hunting in the districts immediately north of Yellowstone has been limited to antlered bulls since 1996.
 Only two permits were issued in those districts in 2014.
 In 2012, Montana Fish, Wildlife and Parks began a study to assess and monitor the population across the state.
 A three-year northern Yellowstone National Park moose study was recently completed between the winters of 2013–2014 and 2015–2016 with the main objective to estimate population abundance and vital statistics of northern Yellowstone moose.
-Population modelling based on fecal DNA determined that there are between 149 and 168 moose on the northern range inside Yellowstone and that the annual populationgrowth rate is 4%, (considered moderate growth).
+Population modelling based on fecal DNA estimated between 150 and 186 moose occupied northern Yellowstone between 2013 and 2015 and that the annual populationgrowth rate is 4%, (considered moderate growth).
 However, because mature conifer forest (important wintering habitat) were reduced by the 1988 fires and large populations of elk and bison compete with moose for willow browse, northern YNP moose will likely persist at a low density.
 Today, moose are most likely seen in the park’s southwestern corner and in the Soda Butte Creek, Pelican Creek, Lewis River, and Gallatin River drainages.

 Barmore, W.J.
 Jr. 2003.
 Ecology of ungulates and their winter range in Northern Yellowstone National Park, Research and Synthesis 1962–1970.
 Yellowstone Center for Resources.